 THE HOUSE THAT LOVE BUILT

-Thornewood Castle was built to the specifications of Mr. Chester Thorne and his wife Anna.
-Chester, being a successful financier and one of the founders of the Port of Tacoma, spared no expense when it came to the planning and construction of this unique country estate for his family.
+Thornewood Castle was built to the specifications of Mr. Chester Thorne and his wife, Anna.
+Chester, having been a successful financier and one of the founders of the Port of Tacoma, spared no expense when it came to the planning and construction of this unique country estate for his family.

 The creation of Thornewood was truly a labor of love.
 In 1907, Mr. Thorne purchased a 400-year-old Elizabethan manor in England and had parts of it dismantled and shipped piece by piece from England to be included in the main house.
 A famous architect, Kirtland Kelsey Cutter, was in charge of this most interesting Tudor Gothic project.